Henry Bromley (died 1615): Death

 Bromley died on 14 May 1615 at the age of 54 at Shrawardine Castle and was buried the following day in Holt parish church.
 His widow had a monument constructed over his grave.

-Bromley was described as a "lover and favourer of learning, religious in the course of his life, sweet in his conversations, with all sorts bountiful in hospitality, charitable and pitiful to the poor".
+Contemporaries described Bromley as a supporter of learning, religious in his conduct, sociable, generous in hospitality, and charitable toward the poor.

 Marriages and descendants

 There is some confusion about the identity of Bromley's wives.
 He married firstly Elizabeth Pelham, daughter of Sir William Pelham, master of the ordnance.
 He married secondly Elizabeth Verney, daughter of Hugh Verney of Somerset.
 His third wife was Anne Scott, daughter of Sir Thomas Scott of Scot's Hall, Kent He married fourthly Anne Beswick, daughter of William Beswick of Cheshire, and alderman of London.
 Some sources omit Anne Scot and give as fourth wife Anne Appleby, widow of William Appleby, merchant of the staple.
 He had at least three sons of whom Thomas was later MP for Worcestershire.